-Milestone Summary Strategy Key Milestone Milestone Due Date Milestone Status Comments Taxpayer Protection & Experience Expansion of IP PIN to an additional 10 states Q2, FY 2021 This milestone due date has been updated to reflect delays due to COVID-19.
-The IRS expanded the opt-in Identity Protection Personal Identification Number (IP PIN) program to an additional 10 states for the 2020 filing season in January 2020.
-In the 2 nd Qtr. of FY 2021, IRS plans to expand to an additional 10 locations, bringing the total to 30 eligible locations.
-Expansion of IP PIN to an additional 10 states.
-Q2, FY 2021 This milestone due date has been updated to reflect delays due to COVID-19.
-In 2 nd Qtr.
-FY 2021, IRS plans to expand to an additional 10 locations bringing the total to 40 eligible locations.
-Expansion of IP PIN to the remaining 12 locations (includes Washington D.C. and Puerto Rico) Q2, FY 2021 C In 2 nd Qtr.
-FY 2021, IRS plans to expand to an additional 12 locations.
-Which will allow taxpayers within the U.S. and Puerto Rico to opt-in and request an IP PIN.
-Addition of two non-digital processes (correspondence and walk-in) for taxpayers to use to obtain an IP PIN .
-Q1, FY 2021 On Target
+Milestone Summary Strategy Key Willestolle Milestone Due Date Milestone Status Comments Taxpayer Protection & Experience Expansion of IP PIN to the remaining locations (includes Puerto Rico and other U.S. territories).
+Q2, FY2021 On Target This milestone due date has been updated to reflect delays due to COVID-19.
+The IRS expanded the opt-in Identity Protection Personal Identification Number (IP PIN) program to an additional 10 states for the 2020 filing season in January 2020, for a total of 20 locations (includes Washington D.C.).
+In the second Qtr. of FY 2021, IRS plans to expand to the remaining states, plus Puerto Rico, Guam, American Samoa, U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.
+In FY 2021, all states, Washington D.C., and U.S. territories will have the ability to opt in and request an IP PIN, bringing the total to 56 locations.
+Addition of two non-digital processes (correspondence and walk-in) for taxpayers to use to obtain an IP PIN.
+Q2, FY 2021 On Target This milestone due date has been updated to coincide deployment with the timing and deployment of the IP PINs nationwide.
+Form 15227, Application for an Identity Protection Personal Identification Number (IP PIN) was developed for taxpayers to request an IP PIN.

-\Due to the delay in IP PIN expansions in FY 2020 from COVID-19, a go/no go decision is scheduled for August 2020 on adding all remaining locations for filing season 2021.
-These milestone due dates may be updated in quarter 4 reporting to reflect final decisions.
+\Due to the delay in IP PIN expansions in FY 2020 from COVID-19, a decision was made in August 2020 to expand to add all remaining locations in filing season 2021.